 Frankfurt am Main, DE

 On the lower level, the use of oak for both the floor and staircase creates a warm, welcoming environment; light from above heightens the ambience.
 The structural clarity of the glass balustrading on the upper level complements the precision and finishing of the roof glazing.
-Within the main space the ascetic elegance of the white monochrome tiling is juxtaposed with the colour, depth and texture of the oak flooring, the bespoke transparent screen providing a seamless interface between the two.
+Within the main space, the ascetic elegance of the white monochrome tiling is juxtaposed with the colour, depth and texture of the solid oak flooring, the bespoke transparent screen providing a seamless interface between the two.
 Detailing is exacting throughout.

 Location: Frankfurt am Main, DE